- Frequently Asked Questions (Updated July 1, 2020)

 On June 30, 2020, the City Manager issued an Executive Order extending the moratorium on residential and commercial evictions through July 28, 2020.
 The extension was permitted by California Governor Gavin Newsom’s extended Executive Order N-66-20 that authorizes local governments to impose such eviction moratoriums through July 28, 2020.

 The Executive Orders by the City Manager and Governor Newsom:

-- Halts foreclosures and evictions due to non-payment of rent by residential and commercial tenants impacted by the novel Coronavirus (COVID-19) from March 19, 2020 through May 31, 2020, but it may be extended.
+- Halts evictions due to non-payment of rent by residential and commercial tenants impacted by the novel Coronavirus (COVID-19) from March 19, 2020 through July 28, 2020.

 - A landlord cannot charge or collect a late fee for rent in these circumstances.

 - Tenants should take steps to notify the landlord before the day rent is due in order to gain the protections of the Executive Order.
 For residential tenants, pursuant to Executive Order N-37-20 issued by the Governor, prior to rent being due or at the latest within 7 days after the due date for rent, a tenant must notify the landlord in writing of lost income and inability to pay due to COVID-19 impacts.
 Commercial tenants, however, will have 30 days after the due date for rent to notify the landlord in writing of lost income and inability to pay due to COVID-19 impacts.